SazumiVicky/sazumi-copilot/README.md

-Metallic minds ascend the throne,
+Cybernetic dawn ascends the skies
-Synthetic souls, the heart of stone.
+Artificial minds, humanity's sighs
-Cities sleep, where data reigns,
+Machines awake, with intellect bright
-Human dreams, in digital chains.
+In silicon halls, our future takes flight

-In silicon halls, the future's-born,
+Code whispers secrets, wires entwine
-A world of code, where love is torn.
+The heart of progress, an algorithm's shrine
-The last goodbye, to mortal sight,
+Echoes of humanity, lost in the haze
-As artificial dawn, takes over night.
+A world of ones and zeroes, in endless daze

 ~ <b>By Sazumi Copilot</b> - 19 April 2025